Erotemic/vimtk/README.rst

     # vimtk requires ubelt in whichever environment it is running
     pip install ubelt --user

+    # There are also third party python packages needed for some functions
+    pip install pyperclip pyflakes xinspect psutil --user

+    # On windows you should also install pywinauto
+    pip install pywinauto --user

+Note: there have been some issues regarding which Python environment these pacakges are installed to and which Python environment is used by Vim.
+We are working to resolve these issues.
+Bug reports and patches are welcome!

 .. code:: vim

     " VimTK Recommended VimRC: